precap/dcc-ex.github.io/docs/big-picture/stage6.rst

 Station
 =======

-In this particular stage, there's nothing specific for the station, however some advanced concepts might be to trigger an automated sound recording of arrivals and departures based on triggering sensor 3 or even sensor 2 if turnout 1 is in the thrown position.
+In this particular stage, there's nothing specific for the station, however some advanced concepts might be to trigger an automated sound recording of arrivals and departures based on triggering sensor 3 or even sensor 2 if turnout/point 1 is in the thrown position.

 This would likely make use of the EX-RAIL ``AT()`` or ``AFTER()`` commands.

 Manual train control with automated routes
 ==========================================

-If you still wish to be the driver of the trains but have some automation related to the turnouts and signals, then we can make use of EX-RAIL's ``ROUTE()`` directive.
+If you still wish to be the driver of the trains but have some automation related to the turnouts/points and signals, then we can make use of EX-RAIL's ``ROUTE()`` directive.
 In this scenario, we don't need to implement our virtual blocks, as it will be up to you as the driver to ensure your trains don't collide.
 We also don't need to use the sensors, and will set our signals based on the choice of routes.

 The two routes below will be advertised to |WiThrottle Protocol| applications such as |Engine Driver|, so you can simply select them from the ROUTE menu.